Click the images to see them larger above!

 Endsley enjoyed playing t-ball, swimming, and playing with her older brother Preston, despite receiving chemo weekly.
 You would have never known she was in treatment.
 Looking back, we now see what a huge blessing Endsley's cancer was.
 We use her story to bring hope and comfort to other families just starting on their journey.

-Endsley has been cancer free for 5 years, and is an active almost 8 year old.
-She is a cheerleader at her school, and is on a competitive dance team.
+Endsley has been cancer free for 11 years.
+Although she isn't cheerleading anymore, she is still dancing competitively.
+She is learning to play the ukulele, and plays the trumpet in jazz band.
+She's a majorette in marching band, and will be attending high school in the fall of 2020.
 Endsley speaks to others often of her diagnosis and treatment.
 She loves talking about her diagnosis and treatment, and proudly displays her Beads of Courage to show others exactly what she has overcome.

 Written by Tiffney Batton, Endsley’s Mom